 All in all, this was an excellent result, and I will keep the tremolo going for the short term.
-Tuning stability seems fine, probably helped by the excellent setup done by Steve Robinson early this year, which included a new bone nut and a string tree spacer.
+Tuning stability seems fine, probably helped by the excellent setup done by guitar tech Steve Robinson in Sale, Manchester, early this year, which included a new bone nut and a string tree spacer.

-* a decked tremolo is rendered inoperable by tightening the claw, using all 5 springs, so that the bridge plate can’t move
+* A decked tremolo is rendered inoperable by tightening the claw, using all 5 springs, until the bridge plate can’t move.

 I’m aware that I have been very quiet on this blog since the arrival of Coronavirus in the UK.
 It’s not directly a result of the virus or the lockdown.
 I’ve been working on a few things.
 Call it a period of incubation…